 Hello.
 My approach is simple.
 I passionately believe that everyone needs to be heard and valued.
 Sometimes we reach a point where we need another to walk with us, take time to understand us, and to provide us with a safe space to explore ourselves.
 This is what I aim to provide.

-I’m qualified as an Integrative counsellor which means I use knowledge and skills from several approaches (Humanistic, Solution Focussed & Psychodynamic Therapy) and integrate them depending on the unique needs and wishes of the client.
+I’m qualified as an Integrative counsellor which means I use knowledge and skills from several approaches (Humanistic, Solution Focussed & Psychodynamic Therapy) and integrate them depending on your unique needs and wishes.

 From my personal experience as a client and as a counsellor, I believe a fundamental aspect of this work, regardless of approach, is the creation and development of a good working relationship between client and counsellor.
 This is a unique, gentle and yet powerful relationship.